How Much Is The 2024 Malaysia Open Badminton Tournament Prize Money On Offer?

 Malaysia Open 2024 prize money details

 Being a BWF Super 1000 tournament, the Malaysia Open offers one of the highest payouts among all the tournaments in the BWF World Tour.
-According to a report by Badminton World Tour, the total prize money pot at the Malaysia Open 2024 stands at USD 1.3 million (HKD 10 million approx.).
+According to a report by Badminton World Tour, the total prize money pot at the Malaysia Open 2024 stands at USD 1.3 million (THB 45 million approx.).

 From this prize money pool, the winners of the men’s and women’s singles categories will receive USD 91,000 and 12,700 BWF points, while the runners-up in both categories will get USD 44,200 along with 10,800 BWF points.
 The shuttlers who bow out from the semi-finals in both categories will each receive USD 18,200 and 9,000 BWF points, while the losing quarter-finalists in both the men’s and women’s singles categories will get to take home USD 7,150 and 7,000 BWF points each.